 We swapped the snorkel for the swim back.
 I floated backward and had a relaxing time, especially because the current was with us.
 We each had a couple scrapes along the rocks, but agreed it had been an awesome adventure.

 This trip ended up being more of a relaxing trip than an adventurous one.
 We stayed at Club Med, an all-inclusive resort, which maximized our time to relax and enjoy the island.
 We didn’t need to worry about what we were going to eat or what we would do with the kids during all of our activities.
+Club Med in Japan offers everything from beaches to ski slopes.
+Check out this post on Club Med Tomamu to see why you should stay there during ski season!

 While Matt was out exploring the Blue Cave, I went paddleboarding and laid by the pool reading a book.
 We had drinks and snacks by the pool while playing games that we brought with us.
 Our friend took a windsurfing class, there were food classes and other activities to do at the hotel.